anirudhlakkaraju/code2code/README.md

 ## Integrating the Model

 The model used for translation is PLBART, trained on XXXXX.
-The model's pretrained checkpints for the two programming language pairs `C++-Python` and `Python-C++` are stored in `/plbart` directory.
+The model's pretrained checkpoints for the two programming language pairs `C++-Python` and `Python-C++` are stored in `translate/model/plbart` directory.

-The model, it's config and the tokenizer are initialized from Huggingface and pretrained checkpoints are used to load the model's state dictionary.
+The model, it's configuration and the tokenizer are initialized from Huggingface and the pretrained checkpoints are used to load the model's state dictionary.

 There are three steps while doing the translation.

-1. Initializing the model, config and tokenizer from Hugginface.
+1. Initializing the model, config and tokenizer from Huggingface.
-2. Loading specific model state dictionary based on the languages the User selected.
+2. Loading specific model state dictionary based on the Source and Target programming languages the User selected.
-3. Making a prediction on one data point (the code inputed by User).
+3. Making a prediction on one data point (the Source Code inputted by User).

 While Steps 2 and 3 are dependent on User inputs, Step 1 is independent of the User and it's the most time consuming.
-Repeating Step 1 every time the User presses the Tranlsate button will take too long.
+Repeating Step 1 every time the User presses the Translate button will take too long.

-Which is why Step 1 (model initialization from Higgingface) is executed only ONCE, when server is started.
+Which is why Step 1 (model initialization from Huggingface) is executed only ONCE, when server is started.
 Steps 2 and 3 happen whenever the User clicks the Translate button.

 ## Syntax Highlighting

 Ace editor is used as a field widget in `form.py` for syntax highlighting.
-It supports almost all programming languages and it provides many editor themes.
+It supports almost all programming languages, and it provides many editor themes.

 The only issue with Ace currently is choosing the mode (programming language) beforehand in the backend.
 Ideally the mode should switch based on the programming language selected from the dropdowns.